danraskin/nextjs-portfolio/content/projects/citizen-kanine.md

 ---
 title: 'Citizen Kanine App'
 index: '1'
-description: 'Custom React App built for a local dog-walking company.'
+description: "This React app is a custom-built production business tool that integrates scheduling, invoicing, record-keeping, and communications functions for a Minneapolis-based dog-walking company."
 ---
 <div class='about'>

-Citizen Kanine App is a custom React App built for the dog-walking company, [Citizen kanine](https://thecitizenkanine.com/).
+# Citizen Kanine App
 ## Summary

 [Citizen Kanine](https://thecitizenkanine.com/) is a dog-walking business based in Minneapolis.
-Each morning, 'Pack Leaders' pick up clients' dogs in along designated routes vans.
+Each morning, 'Pack Leaders' pick up clients' dogs along designated van routes.
 On a typical day, the business walks 36+ dogs in small groups around Lake Harriet.

-This custom React web-application integrates the company's scheduling, invoicing, record-keeping, and communications functions.
+This custom React web-application is a production business tool that integrates the company's scheduling, invoicing, record-keeping, and communications functions.
 The app contains two separate workflows: an admin dashboard and a mobile view for employees.
-The admin portal provides a centralized location for our client to manage employee schedules, client information and scheduling and invoicing.
+The admin portal provides a centralized location for the company to manage employee schedules, client information and scheduling and invoicing.
 The mobile view allows employees to manage the distribution of dogs along pick-up routes on a daily basis, as well efficiently checking in which dogs were walked each day.

 Key Features: